 Some people enjoy gum boots but for others, they might be too warm and heavy to carry.
 So do invest some money in good quality rubber sandals or check the markets after arrival as the locals know best about how to cope with the rainy streets.

 We hope our article has helped you see the benefits of travelling to India in the monsoon.
-If you do find yourself trapped indoors while a shower dissipates, you can always spend time the Indian way- with a conversation, a book or some Netflix, and a hot cup of chai.
+If you do find yourself trapped indoors while a shower dissipates, you can always spend time the Indian way – with a conversation, a book or a nice Bollywood film, and a hot cup of chai.
 Interested in planning the perfect monsoon getaway to India?
-Get in touch by clicking on Plan My Trip.
+Get in touch by clicking on Plan Your Trip.

 helping you travel your way